SeaGL/organization/meetings/2025/20250929-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- coffee plans progressing
-- more details about friday's afterparty at ada's

 #### A/V & DevOps
-- not many updates
-- working on nice speaker experience
-- deferring "real" ticket/reg system til next year
-- ephemeral matrix server is up, andrew is working on matrix space
-  - still on track with schedule go-live date

 #### Finance & Partnerships
-- no updates
-- follow-up with jmp.chat
-- sending emails to confirm exhibitor space

 #### IDEA / Policy & Protocol
-- no update

 #### Programming & Flow
-- drafted email to send reminder to 10 unconfirmed speakers
-- drafted blog post with keynotes, abstracts, times
-  - would like review
-- lots of ongoing email threads with speakers
-  - can they update their session text?
-  - yes
-- talked up seagl at cascadiajs

 #### Promotion & Outreach
-- we have final designs for speaker gifts
-- next step is to send to printer
-- in contact with LPI to discuss promotion
-- please print/distribute posters
-- starting to think about daily posts to promote talks through october

 #### Volunteers
-- no updates

 ### New Items
 <!--
 #### Item Subject (item facilitator)
 -->
-#### ted donation
-- $1000 budget, $250 towards scn
-  - $750 to seagl?
-- wants advice on which option to choose from prospectus
-  - wants to see what is most needed
-  - and most appropriate for lpi
-- wants to get seagl on lpi calendar and blog list
-  - needs guidance/feedback
-- [ ] respond to ted (salt)

-#### volunteers
-- met people who wanted to volunteer
-- do we have specific roles?
-  - room monitors, expo hall tidying, 7am load-in, city-wide flyering

-#### sponsoring
-- usually plan out entire year in year before

-#### blog post
-- main talks in 145 this year?
-  - yes

 ### Open discussion (~5 minute, if time)